GustavoJST/kube-botblocker/README.md

 ```

 > **NOTE**: As said in the generated configuration above, **do not remove or edit the generated configuration manually**, especially the first and last lines, as these serve as markers so kube-botblocker can track where its configuration starts/end, keeping the rest of your configuration inside the annotation intact.
 If you do remove or edit the markers, the contents of the `server-snippet` annotation will be preserved, but manual action will be required to clean up any leftover configuration added by the operator.

+Updating the IngressConfig object (adding or removing user agents) will roll out an update to the `server-snippet` annotation of all Ingresses that reference said IngressConfig.

 When you want to remove the generated configuration, remove the `kube-botblocker.github.io/ingressConfigName` annotation manually or using the command bellow: